-- 2-5-1 State tournament representation in volleyball, soccer, swimming, football, basketball, wrestling, track, softball and tennis will be determined for a two-year period based on a percentage of schools in that classification.
+- 2-5-1 State tournament representation in volleyball, soccer, swimming, football, basketball, wrestling, track, baseball, softball and tennis will be determined for a two-year period based on a percentage of schools in that classification.
 Note: Representation may be altered periodically to reflect the historical representation of each classification. - a.
 Representation to state competition will be determined by the percentage of the number of teams from a district or region that qualify for state tournament competition. - b.
 State play-in games should be used when the percentage of the representation between districts or regions can be more equitable. - c.
 When there are three or more schools within a region or district, representation should be at least 1.5 if possible. - d.
 When state play-in games are used, they should be played at neutral sites and between regions or districts of the state that would not cause unrealistic travel requirements.
-Note: It is considered unrealistic travel if a team cannot travel to a play-in site, compete and return to their own school in one day. - 2-5-2 State tournament representation for cross country, golf, speech, debate, drama, cheer and dance will be determined yearly by the total number of team and/or individual finishers at a district/regional qualifying competition. - 2-5-3 State tournament brackets for girls' soccer, boys' soccer, volleyball, girls' basketball, boys' basketball and softball will be seeded using MaxPreps rankings.
+Note: It is considered unrealistic travel if a team cannot travel to a play-in site, compete and return to their own school in one day. - 2-5-2 State tournament representation for cross country, golf, speech, debate, drama, cheer and dance will be determined yearly by the total number of team and/or individual finishers at a district/regional qualifying competition. - 2-5-3 State tournament brackets for girls soccer, boys soccer, volleyball, girls basketball, boys basketball, baseball and softball will be seeded using MaxPreps rankings.
 Each school year, brackets will be flipped to balance the bracket time slots, based on a 4-year rotation.
 The higher seed will be the home team in all contests.

-23-24 24-25 25-26 26-27
+25-26 26-27 27-28 28-29

+1 vs 8 2 vs 7 4 vs 5 3 vs 6

 4 vs 5 3 vs 6 1 vs 8 2 vs 7

-1 vs 8 2 vs 7 4 vs 5 3 vs 6
+3 vs 6 4 vs 5 2 vs 7 1 vs 8

 2 vs 7 1 vs 8 3 vs 6 4 vs 5

-3 vs 6 4 vs 5 2 vs 7 1 vs 8

-- MaxPreps rankings will include all regular season games and district tournament games. - b.
-Regular season and district tournament game scores must be posted by each member school on MaxPreps prior to midnight the Saturday prior to the state tournament.
-Scores posted and/or altered after the Saturday deadline will NOT be included in the final rankings. - Official and final rankings will be published by the IHSAA the Monday prior to the state tournament.
+- a.
+MaxPreps rankings will include all regular season games and district tournament games. - b.
+All regular season and district tournament game scores must be posted by each member school on MaxPreps by midnight, Pacific Time, on the Saturday preceding the state tournament.
+Schools that fail to meet this deadline will be fined \$1500 per sport.
+Any scores submitted or modified after the deadline will not be included in the final rankings. - c.
+Official and final rankings will be published by the IHSAA the Monday prior to the state tournament.